 Who Selects the Winner?

 A committee of members from the above three organizations selects each year's nominees.
 Students in 4th-8th grades from participating schools in James City and York counties evaluate each title.
-A student committee of one representative from each school votes to choose the final winner.
+Students from each school choose the final winner.

 How Can I Be a Student Judge?